 Common Workplace Accidents a Tallahassee Workers' Compensation Attorney Can Help With

 Workplace accidents may fall into several key categories.

-You may file a workers' comp claim in Tallahassee any time you suffer workplace injuries, even if you did not sustain an injury due to these factors.
+You may file a workers' comp claim in Tallahassee any time you suffer workplace injuries in these common situations:

 - Construction site accidents: Construction sites may involve a variety of potential hazards, including dangerous chemicals, fall hazards, and dangerous equipment, all of which can increase the risk of workplace accidents.